CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 Different from ray tracing technique (as my last project shows), there's no concept of shooting rays during the whole procedure.
 The whole graphics pipeline is like this:

 * 1. Vertex Assembly

 Pull together a vertex from one or more buffers

 * 2. Vertex Shader

 Transform incoming vertex position from model to clip coordinates

 `World Space ->  View Space -> Clipping Space -> Normalized Device Coordinates (NDC) Space -> Viewport (Screen/Window) Space`

+* 3. Primitive Assembly

+A vertex shader processes one vertex.
+Primitive asstriangleembly groups vertices forming one primitive, e.g., a, line, etc.

+* 4. Rasterization

+Determine what pixels a primitive overlaps